-Other financial liabilities includes all financial liabilities, other than those classified at fair value through profit or loss.
+This category includes all financial liabilities, other than those classified at fair value through profit or loss.
 The Fund includes in this category amounts relating to short term payable balances such as accounts payable and accrued expenses.

-The Fund's accounting policy regarding Redeemable Shares is described in Note 2.2 (H).
+The Fund's accounting policy regarding Redeemable Shares is described in section 2.2 (H).